Bachelor of Music, Music Education Concentration

 Pianists may audition for the keyboard faculty for the B.M.
 Music Education degree program as either choral-track or instrumental-track.
 Piano will be considered as their principal instrument on which they will pursue applied study.
 Piano applicants must also interview with the music education area to be considered for the B.M.
 Music Education degree program, and should have experience as a performing member of one or more large, secondary music ensembles to receive consideration for admittance into the degree program.

-- After your interview, you will be asked to take a basic skills test for diagnostic purposes.
+- Skills Test: After your interview, you will be asked to take a basic skills test for diagnostic purposes:

 - Keyboard proficiency